 This project was designed to produce practical solutions to the challenges facing the large scale deployment of renewable energy for electric utilities, equipment manufacturers, and energy consumers.

-We are working to devise an integrated program that addresses crucial aspects of smart grid operation such as the development of data-driven methods for coordination and control of distributed generators, storage and loads at the level of microgrids and distribution systems.
+We are working to devise an integrated program that addresses crucial aspects of smart grid operation such as the development of data-driven methods for coordination and control of distributed generators, storage, and loads at the level of microgrids and distribution systems.
 Further, we are working on the formulation of operation strategies for energy storage systems at community and utility-scale to support various functions of future power systems, and advanced modeling and optimization of energy storage systems.
-The protection of microgrids and fault type classification in microgrids with integrated RES will also be studied and corresponding protection schemes for unbalanced short-circuit faults will be developed as well as an online, disturbance data based equipment health monitoring scheme.
+Decision making under uncertainty and multi-criteria decision making will be employed as important tools to capture the complexity and distributed nature of future electric power grids with a high level of penetration of renewables and more actors directly participating in energy generation, consumption, and trading.